GabrielSlima/blog/articles/clean-code-formatting-rules.md

     <h4>Vertical Distance</h4>
     <p>
         Concepts that are close, you know, concepts that have some kind of connection because they have related lines of expression or because they call each other.
-Those conpcets should be kept vertically close.
+Those concepts should be kept vertically close.
         <br>
         This is going to prevent the reader of going throught the entire file to read functions that calls each other and also prevent the reader to keep track of every concept read while trying to figure out what the system does.